15th Gaudí Awards

-The 15th Gaudí Awards ceremony, organised by the Catalan Film Academy, were held on 22 January 2023 at the Museu Nacional d'Art de Catalunya's Oval Room.
+The 15th Gaudí Awards ceremony, organised by the Catalan Film Academy, was held on 22 January 2023 at the Museu Nacional d'Art de Catalunya's Oval Room.
 It was hosted by Llum Barrera.

 Background

 The awards added three new categories, namely that of Best New Director, Best Adapted Screenplay, and a non-gendered acting award for the Best New Performance.
 The nominations were read by Maria Morera and Roger Casamajor on 14 December 2022 from Auditorium of La Pedrera.
 In the wake of Agustí Villaronga's death, Catalan Film Academy president Judith Colell announced changes in the gala in order to pay homage to the filmmaker, who helmed signature Catalan pictures such as Black Bread or Uncertain Glory.

 Winners and nominees

 Carla Simón, Best Director winners and Best Original Screenplay co-winner.